johnmholmes/Arduino_ESP32_LCC_Journey/Examples/README.md

-# Arduino Nano Example
+# Arduino Nano Examples

 These sketches are written for an Arduino Nano but may work for other MCUs but I have only tested them with the Nano.

-This sketches implements:
+Thes sketches implements:
-* two / four servos, each with three positions Positions can be set to angles 0-180
+* Two / Four / Six servos, each with three positions Positions can be set to angles 0-180

-* The 8 i/o channels, each of which can be an input or an output, If an output it may be solid, pulse or flashing.
+* They have 8 or 6  i/o channels, each of which can be an input or an output, If an output it may be solid, pulse or flashing.

 * It now supports toggle for the input channels